WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 **Figure** Exploring the SAM file format

-Most of the data in a SAM file is relatively easy to interpret - it contains information about each read, where it is mapped in the genome, and how well it maps.
+Most of the data in a SAM file is relatively easy to interpret - it contains information about each read, where it is mapped in the genome, and how well it maps to the genome.

-One column that is not easy to interpret is the "Flag" column.
+One column that is not easy to interpret is the "flag" column.
 It contains various numbers, which are the sum of "bits" that actually decribe many different aspects of how the read is mapped, in a very simple, numerical format.

 Sometimes, understanding these numbers can be useful.
 We can use the following website to help us interpret these numbers.
 Click on the link, and input the numbers from the above figure and see what they mean for each read.

 [Picard: Decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html)